ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 The following commands are available in the clients that use the CommonClient, for example: TextClient, SNIClient, etc.

-- `/connect <address:port>` Connect to the multi-world server at the given address.
+- `/connect <address:port>` Connect to the multiworld server at the given address.
 - `/disconnect` Disconnects you from your current session.
 - `/help` Returns a list of available commands.
 - `/license` Returns the software licensing information.